pmb59/KLTepigenome/README.md

 <h3>Uncovering correlated variability in epigenomic datasets using the Karhunen-Loeve Transform</h3>
+The script KLTepigenome.r must be run first successfully on each bigWig file, before using the rest of scripts.

 <h5> Requirements </h5>
 - <a href="http://cran.r-project.org/web/packages/fda/index.html"> R package fda </a>